RobertAndion/Discord_Music_Bot/README.md

 It does not add the currently playing song, this way if you make a playlist just for the queue, it will not add the currently playing song twice.

-### Note: All the functions in fileRead are used by commands and require no command to use (Helper functions).
+#### Note: All the functions in fileProcessing are used by commands and require no command to use (Helper functions).

 ## CPU Commands:
 ### NOTE: cpu.py is a new option and will require extra work to get working.